AtomLinter/linter-sass-lint/README.md

 [sass-lint](https://github.com/sasstools/sass-lint) is a node only sass linter and isn't related to [scss-lint](https://github.com/brigade/scss-lint).

-### Instalation
+### Installation

 You'll need to have [Linter](https://atom.io/packages/linter) installed to use this plugin

-A version of [sass-lint](https://github.com/sasstools/sass-lint) comes bundled with this plugin but if you'd like to it manually you can follow the instructions [here](https://github.com/sasstools/sass-lint).
+A version of [sass-lint](https://github.com/sasstools/sass-lint) comes bundled with this plugin but if you'd like to install it manually you can follow the instructions [here](https://github.com/sasstools/sass-lint).

 #### Plugin installation